-The Huntington Community Development Agency owns a 14- unit condominium complex Columbia Terrace) that has 2 priorities set to support Veteran preference thus creating opportunity to those looking to become first time homebuyers. the CDA is set to have full occupancy of the 14 units by end of 2022.
+The Huntington Community Development Agency developed a 14- unit condominium complex Columbia Terrace) that had 2 priorities set to support Veteran preference thus creating opportunity to those looking to become first time homebuyers.
+The CDA was able to sell all 14 units by end of 2023.
+Two of which were to veterans on the verge of being homeless.